-This apparent range of abilities will draw in prospective buyers who have a lot of different materials that they want to scan efficiently and quickly but there is also the software capabilities for scanning and editing images that will attract those keen to really bring new life to their images – such as the promise to restore colour to faded photos.
+This apparent range of abilities will draw in prospective buyers who have many different materials that they want to scan efficiently and quickly.
+Still, the software capabilities for scanning and editing images will attract those keen to really bring new life to their images – such as the promise to restore color to faded photos.

 What benefits have buyers enjoyed when testing out this Epson Perfection V370 Slide and Negative Scanner?

-One of the key factors that stands out with this scanner straight away is the ease of use as there are many buyers stating that they were impressed with how little there was in the way of assembly or preparation before the machine was up and running.
+One of the key factors that stands out with this scanner straight away is the ease of use as many buyers are stating that they were impressed with how little there was in the way of assembly or preparation before the machine was up and running.

-The specification boasts ReadyScan® Technology for “fast scans and no warmup time” and it seems that this promise has been fulfilled.
-What makes this even better is that the buttons and interface are pretty intuitive so it really doesn’t take long at all before users can test out the different capabilities.
+The specification boasts ReadyScan® Technology for “fast scans and no warmup time,” It seems that this promise has been fulfilled.
+What makes this even better is that the buttons and interface are pretty intuitive, so it doesn’t take long before users can test out the different capabilities.

-Epson Perfection V370 ScannerSecondly, there have been a number of comments from happy buyers about the design of the Epson Perfection V370 Negative Scanner and its components more generally.
-The build quality is said to be high and users particularly like the slim, desktop-ready shape and the design of the lid.
+Epson Perfection V370 ScannerSecondly, there have been several comments from happy buyers about the Epson Perfection V370 Negative Scanner’s design and its components more generally.
+The build quality is said to be high, and users particularly like the slim, desktop-ready shape and lid design.

-Unlike other models that they had tested, this scanner has a “high-rise” lid that can open 180 degrees for easier scanning of books and photograph albums.
-The only issue here is the fact that it opens on the right-hand hinge and is, therefore, a bit awkward.
+Unlike other models that they had tested, this scanner has a “high-rise” lid that can open 180 degrees to scan books and photograph albums.
+The only issue here is that it opens on the right-hand hinge and is, therefore, a bit awkward.

-Finally, there is the potential for customization and high-quality images when scanning all these slides, negatives and pieces of film.
-The “full auto mode” is appreciated because it means that the machine does all the work but there are other options for editing available to let users experiment and the final images are enhanced by the high resolution of 4800 x 9600 dpi.
+Finally, there is the potential for customization and high-quality images when scanning all these slides, negatives, and film pieces.
+The “full auto mode” is appreciated because it means that the machine does all the work.
+Still, there are other options for editing available to let users experiment, and the final images are enhanced by the high resolution of 4800 x 9600 dpi.

-The only problem here is the word potential; there are a lot of interesting aspects to the specification and some intriguing pieces of software but some user reviews show that they do not always deliver.
+The only problem here is the word potential; there are many interesting aspects to the specification and some intriguing pieces of software, but some user reviews show that they do not always deliver.

-The diversity in positive comments mentioned above suggests that this is a well-loved product with lots in its favor but in reality, it has a 4.2/5 star Amazon rating and there are some big flaws.
+The diversity in positive comments mentioned above suggests that this is a well-loved product with lots in its favor, but in reality, it has a 4.2/5 star Amazon rating and some big flaws.

 Read More: Professional Slide Scanners

-Unfortunately, the software has proven to be problematic in a number of ways because even though the specification makes it all sound so promising, such as the ability to access documents from mobile devices and other tools to alter the image, users have had trouble downloading it all and find that some examples have little worth, such as the dust and scratch removal option.
+Unfortunately, the software has proven to be problematic in several ways because even though the specification makes it all sound so promising, such as the ability to access documents from mobile devices and other tools to alter the image, users have had trouble downloading it all and find that some examples have little worth, such as the dust and scratch removal option.

-Elsewhere there have been a few comments about the lack of instructions in the poorly written manual and some of the more critical reviewers have commented on the quality of the final images, with some noting wavy lines on the edges and occasional overlapping when scanning negatives.
+Elsewhere there have been a few comments about the lack of instructions in the poorly written manual.
+Some of the more critical reviewers have commented on the final images’ quality, with some noting wavy lines on the edges and occasional overlapping when scanning negatives.

 Summary: do these software issues mean that the Epson Perfection V370 is not recommendable?

-The statement from one buyer that this “gets the job done” is not the most ringing of endorsements that this product could receive but perhaps it is fair under the circumstances.
+One buyer’s statement that this “gets the job done” is not the most ringing of endorsements that this product could receive, but perhaps it is fair under the circumstances.

-Despite its technological failings, the Epson Perfection slide scanner is still recommendable to buyers looking for a basic, functional scanner with ease of use as the priority because of the appealing design, the use of automatic and manual modes, and the generally intuitive nature of the buttons and processes.
+Despite its technological failings, the Epson Perfection slide scanner is still recommendable to buyers looking for a basic, functional scanner with ease of use as the priority because of the appealing design, automatic and manual modes, and the generally intuitive nature of the buttons and processes.